Stóra-Eldborg undir Geitahlíð: Eruption fissures of the Brennisteinsfjöll volcanic system

 Eldborgir erupted about 2400 BP.
 The crater row also includes some lava channels.
-The lava at time of eruption run 2,5 km to the sea.
+The lava extruded during the eruption ran 2.5 km to the sea.

 The pyroclastic cones

 Stóra-Eldborg undir Geitahlíð is a pyroclastic cone, built up mostly from spatter and scoria it forms part of a crater row.

 Another such eruption fissure is to be found nearby, therefore Icelanders prefer the plural Eldborgir undir Geitahlíð.
 One of the eruption fissures dissects the older tuya Geitahlíð.

 The Litla-Eldborg crater is part of the parallel crater row and eruption fissure.
 The eruption products of both fissures are petrologically different when compared.
 For this reason, it has been thought, that the fissures are not from the same eruption series.

 Litla-Eldborg regrettably is rather damaged by quarrying.

 Tuya Geitahlíð

 The pyroclastic cones bear their name, because they are located very near to the tuya Geitahlíð (386 m), and one of the fissures even can be seen dissecting the side of the older volcano.
-The tuya has its origin in subglacial eruptions under a Pleistocene glacier during a cold spell of Ice Age.
+The tuya has its origin in subglacial eruptions under a Pleistocene glacier during a cold spell of the Ice Age.
 A Holocene crater is located up on summit plateau of the tuya which produced the lava field Krýsuvíkurhraun.
 It entered the sea to the south and formed the upper layers at Krýsuvíkurbjarg.